scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 current example is chosen for ease of illustrating the ideas.)

-If the length of the linked list is less than or equal to one million, call the expression "good".
-If the length of the linked list is greater than one million, call the expression "bad".
+If the length of the linked list is less than or equal to one million, we will call the expression "good".
+If the length of the linked list is greater than one million, we will call the expression "bad".
 A "bug" is defined as a transition from "good" to "bad".
 There may be more than one such transition or bug over the process lifetime.
 Our goal is simply to find any one occurrence of the bug.